ZenPundit

 Where the conflict comes is when these 4GW thinkers attempt to create a historical framework for these dynamics of state power and non-state violence.
 By offering a simplistic model of the past four centuries of warfare, they ignore all of the variations and fluxuations the power of the state faced througout those four centuries and around the globe.
 In one breath Sayen acknowledges this “[the process of establishing states who possessed a monopoly on violence] did not end in the so-called “Third World” until the late 19th Century.”
 Yet in the next breath he avows that “…the [Westphalia] treaty’s key principles, which in essence gave states the sole right to wage lawful war, quickly spread throughout Europe and, through European colonization, the rest of the world” (emphasis added).
 He can acknowledge that “non-state actors have always been with us,” yet he can go on to assert that “non-staters are making a comeback,” implying that they must have be returning from somewhere."

-"Wiggins" the Wohlstetterian blogger at OSD has challenged me to throw my hat into the ring on the question of the validity of the 4GW school's historical case for their theory, which as Lind himself recently wrote, has to do with the van Creveldian premise " ...At the core of 4GW is a crisis of legitimacy of the state".
+Wiggins" the Wohlstetterian blogger at OSD has challenged me to throw my hat into the ring on the question of the validity of the 4GW school's historical case for their theory, which as

 Challenge accepted.

-Military theorist John Robb at Global Guerillas weighs in:
+Global Guerillas weighs in:

 "My take: the state vs. state generational framework of the 4GW theory has run its course.
 It is extremely useful as a method of describing the state's use of proxies to fight other states.
 It accurately describes the rise of the use of proxy guerrilla wars by cold war opponents and proxy terrorism by developing nations as a means to achieve objectives without conventional/nuclear conflict.
-We've gone beyond the proxy model and therefore beyond the 4GW generational framework. "
+We've gone beyond the proxy model and therefore beyond the 4GW generational framework.
+"Read John's post in full.

 I'm taking this debate with the seriousness it deserves and I will lay out a comprehensive critique in the near future.

-From the Small Wars Council - I have to say this SSI monograph by Dr. Daniel Byman is well worth the time you will invest to read it.
+Dr. Daniel Byman is well worth the time you will invest to read it.
 Byman reviews the difficulties of counterinsurgency warfare and counterterrrorism operations conducted through or in conjunction with client state security forces and evaluates most of the strengths and weaknesses of the "player" states in the War on Terror.

 And it is free.

-COMPLEXITY, LEADERSHIP, IDEOLOGY AND PERCEPTION
+COMPLEXITY, LEADERSHIP, IDEOLOGY AND PERCEPTIONArt Hutchinson of

-Art Hutchinson of Mapping Strategy had a superb post the other day entitled" Mental Maps, Assumptions, Predictions and Complexity: Crichton Speaks" which analyzed aspects of the talk " Fear, Complexity, & Environmental Management in the 21st Century"
+Mental Maps, Assumptions, Predictions and Complexity: Crichton Speaks" which analyzed aspects of the talk "

-given by uber-novelist Michael Crichton at the Washington Center for Complexity and Public Policy.
+Washington Center for Complexity and Public Policy.
 Crichton's address is worth a post in itself, particularly the graphics, but I would like to concentrate on the concepts Hutchinson is drawing our attention toward.
 Art writes:

 "...But it causes one to consider the influence that authority (of all types) can have on the perception of facts.
-The implications of that idea for how leaders lead and how organizations set strategy in an uncertain world are profound "
+The implications of that idea for how leaders lead and how organizations set strategy in an uncertain world are profound "Very true.

-Leaders play a critical role in the operation of John Boyd's OODA loop both for the decision-makers and the mass, whether a society, subculture or formal organization.
-Leaders, so long as they retain the intiative, usually have the advantage of framing most questions or data points under discussion, thereby determining the parameters of debate.
+framing most questions or data points under discussion, thereby determining the parameters of debate.
 Framing not only influences the " orientation" part of the OODA loop where information is integrated into the worldview but it can also effect "observation" as well.
 In his talk, Crichton detailed how authoritative definitions drive subsequent human perceptions, creating self-fulfilling prophecies and blind spots.

 Leaders can do a number of things to corrupt the OODA loop: